How To Use Air Compression Boots?

-The nylon material seems to be the standard with every system and the leg sleeves have 4 air chambers that have 4 pressure settings that range from 0-230mmHg.
-The system will shut off every 15 minutes so you will have to restart your recovery session multiple times.
+The nylon material seems to be the standard of every system.
+The leg sleeves have 4 air chambers that have 4 pressure settings that range from 0-230mmHg.
+The system will shut off every 15 minutes, so you will have to restart your recovery session multiple times.

 Quantum Air Compression Therapy

-Our system’s leg sleeves are designed with precision-engineered nylon material that comes with 8 dynamic air chambers and 8 customizable pressure settings 0 -240mmHg tailored to your needs giving you a superior recovery session.
+Our system’s leg sleeves are designed with precision-engineered nylon material that comes with 8 dynamic air chambers and 8 customizable pressure settings of 0 -240mmHg, tailored to your needs to give you a superior recovery session.

-Despite what you heard about air compression systems they do not have to be expensive because with Quantum Air you get the entire package for $1039 with FREE shipping anywhere in the US.
+Despite what you heard about air compression systems, they do not have to be expensive.
+With Quantum Air, you get the entire package for $1039 with FREE shipping anywhere in the US.

 - $1039 Beats All Competitors